 Aboriginal and Torres Strait Islander Ageing Advisory Group (ATSIAAG)

-Minister Wyatt with ATSIAAG Co Chairs Graham Aitken, Ros Malay and James Beckford Saunders
+Minister Wyatt with ATSIAAG Co Chairs Graham Aitken and Ros Malay plus AAG CEO James Beckford Saunders

 "Closing Remote Communities: Effects on Ageing in Place" was officially launched by The Hon Ken Wyatt MP, Federal Member for Hasluck and Assistant Minister for Health and Aged Care at the 49th AAG Annual Conference.

 Please click on the report to download a copy

 New guidance issued by the Australian Transaction Reports and Analysis Centre (AUSTRAC) will make it easier for Aboriginal and Torres Strait Islander peoples to access the superannuation system, the Australian Institute of Superannuation Trustees (AIST)